-29 The Preferred Alternative is different than the No Action Alternative in terms of potential

-30 impacts to the hydrology and groundwater components of the aquatic environment.
-This

-- 31 alternative would have a positive minor impact on the hydrology and groundwater components of - the aquatic environment as compared to the No Action Alternative.
-PRA has been reduced to - 26.3 miles, representing 8.6% of available shoreline, while PSA occupy 255.7 miles, representing - 83.5% of shoreline.
-The natural vegetation in PSAs will enhance hydrology and groundwater - conditions and function by providing more pervious surface for rainfall absorption. - 36
+The Preferred Alternative is different than the No Action Alternative in terms of potential impacts to the hydrology and groundwater components of the aquatic environment.
+This alternative would have a positive minor impact on the hydrology and groundwater components of the aquatic environment as compared to the No Action Alternative.
+PRA has been reduced to 26.3 miles, representing 8.6% of available shoreline, while PSA occupy 255.7 miles, representing 83.5% of shoreline.
+The natural vegetation in PSAs will enhance hydrology and groundwater conditions and function by providing more pervious surface for rainfall absorption.
+Also, the preferred alternative will allow for natural resources and wildlife enhancement activities which will prevent erosion and promote better water quality.

-- 38 The Conservative Alternative is different than the No Action Alternative in terms of potential - impacts to the hydrology and groundwater components of the aquatic environment.
-The - 40 hydrology and groundwater conditions are generally a function of the watershed drainage and - 41 existing geology of the area, but having 80.3% of the shoreline allocated as PSA in the - 42 Conservative Alternative, as compared to 77.1% in the No Action Alternative, would enhance - 43 rainfall absorption and slow runoff velocity due to a larger percentage retention of PSA shoreline - 44 vegetation being retained.
+The Conservative Alternative is different than the No Action Alternative in terms of potential impacts to the hydrology and groundwater components of the aquatic environment.
+The hydrology and groundwater conditions are generally a function of the watershed drainage and existing geology of the area, but having 80.3% of the shoreline allocated as PSA in the Conservative Alternative, as compared to 77.1% in the No Action Alternative, would enhance rainfall absorption and slow runoff velocity due to a larger percentage retention of PSA shoreline vegetation being retained.

-5.3.2 Water Quality 1
+5.3.2 Water Quality